What would it take to reverse global warming?

 Advertisement

-The news isn't all bad.
-There are some measures humans can take to slow, halt or perhaps even reverse the warming trend.
-These measures range from changing our behaviors and making some sacrifices to plans that seem to belong in the realm of science fiction.
+The news isn't all bad, as there are some measures humans can take to slow, halt, or perhaps even reverse the warming trend.
+These measures range from changing our behaviors and making some sacrifices, to plans that seem to belong in the realm of science fiction.

 One way to affect global warming is to reduce greenhouse gas emissions.
-Greenhouse gases are important.
-Without them, the Earth would lose heat too quickly and life as we know it would be impossible to sustain.
+Without them, the Earth would lose heat too quickly, and life as we know it would be impossible to sustain.
 Greenhouse gases, which include water vapor and carbon dioxide, absorb heat in the lower atmosphere and reflect it back to the Earth.
 But according to the Intergovernmental Panel on Climate Change (IPCC), a consortium of more than 2,000 scientists, humans are increasing the greenhouse gas effect through carbon dioxide emissions from burning fossil fuels.

 Advertisement